My Account

 Other Mirrored Surfaces

-But you can also use chrome and other mirrored surfaces to create a similar light-bounding effect.
+But you can also use chrome and other mirrored surfaces such as side/end tables to create a similar light-bounding effect.
 This works really well in corners and under stairs:

 Our Diamond mirrored end table bring light to an otherwise shady hallway corner.